aws/aws-cli/README.rst

 Examples
 ^^^^^^^^

-If you get tired of specify a ``--region`` option on the command line all of the time, you can specify a default region to use whenever no explicit ``--region`` option is included using the ``region`` variable.
+If you get tired of specifying a ``--region`` option on the command line all of the time, you can specify a default region to use whenever no explicit ``--region`` option is included using the ``region`` variable.
 To specify this using an environment variable::